Fennel and Granny Smith Salad with Blue Cheese

 1 clove garlic, minced

-1/2 pound bitter greens, like escarole, cleaned and torn into bite-sized pieces
+1/2 pound bitter greens, such as escarole, cleaned and torn into bite-sized pieces

-2 fennel bulbs, as thinly sliced as possible
+2 fennel bulbs, sliced as thinly as possible

 1 small red onion, peeled and thinly sliced